 The debate between LCD, DLP, LED, LCoS and Laser is a never-ending affair and different people have different opinions based on your choices.
-Unlike the TV that has a limited amount of projection, projectors come in a variety of forms.
-People often get confused between projection technologies whenever they go out to buy one.
+Unlike the TV which has a limited amount of projection, projectors come in a variety of forms.
+People often get confused about projection technologies whenever they go out to buy one.
 Every projection technology has its own perks and cons, and each of them has different utilization.

 Most importantly, projection technology plays an important role when you decide to buy a projector, and it is essential that you should know about them before making a final choice.
 Even though all of them are destined to offer you a big-screen viewing experience, there is a difference in their output quality.
-So here is a complete guide about all the projection technology along with their pros and cons.
+So here is a complete guide about all the projection technology along with its pros and cons.

 Before moving on to the central part, let’s get a brief overview of all the projection technology;